Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 • Hike in the mountains: Many trekking paths around Ollantaytambo are surrounded by stunning mountains.
 Hikers can explore on their own or with a guide.

 • Discover the town: Ollantaytambo is a quaint village featuring cobblestone streets, traditional homes, and a thriving market.
-Travelers can take in the local culture and explore the city.
+Travelers can immerse themselves in local culture and explore the city.

 • Visit the neighborhood market: Ollantaytambo boasts a thriving market where guests may purchase regional food, textiles, and handicrafts.

-• Take a cooking class: Peruvian cuisine is delicious and unique, and visitors can learn how to prepare traditional dishes in a cooking class.
+• Take a cooking class: Peruvian cuisine is delicious and unique, and visitors can learn how to prepare traditional dishes.

 • Visit nearby attractions: Ollantaytambo is a starting point for those visiting Machu Picchu, and there are other nearby attractions to explore, such as the salt mines of Maras and the circular terraces of Moray.

-Ollantaytambo has much to offer regarding culture, adventure, and leisure.
+Ollantaytambo offers much in terms of culture, adventure, and leisure.

 Private Sacred Valley Tours